5 Reasons To Move To Columbus, Ohio (Plus 5 Reasons Why You Should Not)

 - Otterbein University

-Finally, many students stay in the metro area after graduating.
+Finally, unlike a smaller town with a big university, many students stay in the metro area after graduating.
 Leading to a very highly trained and well-educated population.
 Full of technology skills.
 And many with an entrepreneurial spirit.

 These new residents add to the culture and vibe of living here.
 Also, it’s perfect if you are considering relocating your business and need to staff up.